Blog Post

 How to Report UI Bugs Effectively

 You found a bug.
-The button is the wrong color, the spacing is off, the card does not match the Figma spec.
+The button is the wrong color, the spacing is off, the card does not match the design spec.
 You write: "The button looks weird on the settings page."
 Three days later, it is still broken — because nobody knows what "weird" means.
 The difference between a UI bug that gets fixed in the next sprint and one that rots in the backlog is not severity.
 It is the quality of the report.

 Why Most UI Bug Reports Fail